 # is for the first device address connected, as we have only one i2c device connected we are using 0

 Mainly the LCD displays with PCF8574 I2C adapter has I2C addresses 0x27 or 0x3F.
 So after uploading the code you can see the output on the LCD display as shown in the below image.

 If you found this project helpful please share our site with your friends and help them learn.
 If you have any doubts or errors regarding this project please through comments on us from the below comments section.
+Please subscribe to our YouTube Channel “Circuit Schools“ to encourage us to publish more interesting projects.
 Thanks with love 🙂